 If you want to use up any leftover pesto, you can sub it in in my Chicken with White Beans and Pistachio Pesto, or Greek Lamb Burgers with Pesto.
 I also love this recipe for Pesto, Goats Cheese and Parma Ham on Toast, it's so delicious.

 Pesto is also delicious in a sandwich!
-I love it in this Chicken, Bacon and Pesto Sandwich or also in the famed Desert Island Dishes recipe for Stanley Tucci's Favourite Sandwich.
+I love it in this Chicken Mayonnaise Sandwich or also in the famed Desert Island Dishes recipe for Stanley Tucci's Favourite Sandwich.
 Yum!
+For more pasta recipes in general, try my Chicken Vodka Pasta or Prawn and Chorizo Pasta.

 Made this recipe and loved it?